layoutBox/PinLayout/README.md

 ###### Example:
 Layout using an edge.

-The following example layout the view B left edge on the view A right edge.
+The following example will layout the view B left edge on the view A right edge.
 It only change the view B left coordinate

 ![](Docs/example-edges.png)